ajaygunalan/AjVault/Projects/DataDrivenCompressiveSensing/Tailored Sensing.md

 $$𝑦= C_{opt} 𝑥 $$(5)
 Requirements:
 	- CM/LSM should be able to follow the  sample only along the points defined by $C_{opt}$
-%%

-### Next Steps
-1. A quick survey on the biological sample used for compressive sensing in confocal laser microscopy to narrow down our sample. [[samples for cs]]
-2. Generate a dataset in CLSM and apply CS/Data-Driven CS to understand the optimal points and image restoration for the given sample.
-4. Depending upon the simulation result, apply CS /Data-Driven CS on CLSM using Galvos or AOD.
-	1. Preferable: Galvos since there is no need to build an optical setup.
-OCT also uses galvo.
-	2. AOD needs time to build the optical setup and can be done for two-photon microscopy.
-5. When using Galvo, we must ensure that the trajectory covers both optimal points and their smoothness.
-6. All this is done on std.
-CLSM.
-Then, We could apply it on the custom hardware using the SPAD array if needed.
 ### 4 Papers

 1. [An inertia-free beam scanning device for single-wavelength 2PE-STED nanoscopy](https://iopscience.iop.org/article/10.1088/1361-6463/ab8852)